-The Company's financial instruments consist of cash, amounts due from related parties, other receivables, long-term receivable, accounts payable and accrued liabilities, other current liabilities, amounts due to related parties and long-term liability.
+The Company's financial instruments consist of cash, amounts due from related parties, other receivables, accounts payable and accrued liabilities, other current liabilities and amounts due to related parties.
 The fair value of the other financial instruments approximates their carrying value due to their short-term nature.